Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Different episodes in reheating epoch

-The preheating ${\mathcal P}$-{\it episode} is a transition from the inflation end to the reheating start.
-In this episode, the pair production rate $\Gamma_M$ (\ref{aden0}) is larger than the Hubble rate $H$, that is still much larger than the pair decay rate $\Gamma^{^{\rm de}}_M$ (\ref{Mdecayr}),
+The short preheating ${\mathcal P}$-{\it episode} is the transition from the inflation end to the reheating start.
+In this episode, the pair production rate $\Gamma_M$ (\ref{prate}) is larger than the Hubble rate $H$, that is still much larger than the pair decay rate $\Gamma^{^{\rm de}}_M$ (\ref{Mdecayr}),

-The radiation energy density of relativistic particles is completely negligible $\rho_{_R}\approx 0$, compared with the massive pairs' energy density $\rho_{_M}$ and cosmological one $\rho_{_\Lambda}$.
-The studies presented in this and next sections are also relevant to the ``stable'' massive pairs which do not decay to relativistic particles $\bar\ell\ell$ (\ref{Mdecayr}), i.e.~ $\Gamma^{^{\rm de}}_M=0$, via gauge interactions.